Persian Pickles with Tomatoes – Torshi Mashhadi

 Instructions

-- After 10 days, the Persian pickles are ready to eat.
+- After 10 days, the Persian pickles are ready to be enjoyed.
+Store them in the refrigerator for longer shelf life.

 Notes